 Use to find companies where this pattern is active.

 Three observations point in different directions on the valuation question.
-The Graham number indicates favorable valuation positioning, the Beneish M-Score flags the company within its earnings-manipulation probability range, and depreciation is large relative to operating cash flow.
+The Graham number indicates favorable valuation positioning, the Beneish M-Score sits in the upper portion of the range its industry peers occupy, and depreciation is large relative to operating cash flow.
 The composition note: cheap on valuation metrics with two earnings-quality observations pushing against the read.

 State

-Graham-number reading favorable while Beneish M-Score flags manipulation risk and depreciation is large relative to operating cash flow
+Graham-number reading favorable while the Beneish M-Score sits high in its industry range and depreciation is large relative to operating cash flow

 Emergence

 Valuation reads favorable on the Graham number while two structural observations push the other way.
-The Beneish M-Score composite flags the company within its earnings-manipulation probability range.
+The Beneish M-Score composite sits in the upper portion of the range its industry peers occupy.
 And depreciation is large relative to operating cash flow.
-The composition note: cheap on Graham metrics, flagged by the Beneish model, with depreciation as a meaningful share of operating cash flow.
+The composition note: cheap on Graham metrics, elevated against peers on the Beneish composite, with depreciation as a meaningful share of operating cash flow.

 Limits

 This interpretation identifies a structural discrepancy between a valuation reading and two earnings-quality observations, not an investment recommendation or guarantee that the value is false.
-The Beneish M-Score is an academic model calibrated on 1982–1992 data; flagging is a probability output, not a fraud determination.
+The Beneish M-Score is an academic model calibrated on 1982–1992 data, and this observation reads the score's position within its industry range rather than the model's published -1.78 cut-off — an elevated reading here does not mean the score cleared that threshold.
 It does not predict price direction, claim the stock is a value trap, or assess whether quality will improve.

 Explanation

 This diagnostic clarifies a discrepancy reading: Surface reading: Favorable Graham-number positioning suggests the stock is undervalued.
 Structural reality: Graham Number reads favorable.
-However, the Beneish M-Score (an eight-variable academic composite designed by Beneish 1999 to flag earnings-statement anomalies) flags the company within its manipulation-probability range — the model's output, not a fraud determination.
+However, the Beneish M-Score (an eight-variable academic composite designed by Beneish 1999 to flag earnings-statement anomalies) sits in the upper portion of the range its industry peers occupy — a positional reading of the model's output, not a fraud determination, and not a statement that the score cleared the model's published -1.78 cut-off.
 And Depreciation Relative to Operating Cash Flow is high — depreciation is a meaningful share of operating cash flow.
 The combination shows favorable valuation positioning alongside two earnings-quality observations pushing the other way.
 The observations do not establish manipulation, predict price direction, or compute full accruals.

 Interpretation